Not sure where to start?

 Who you'll work with

 Paul Duvall wrote the book on Continuous Integration.
 Literally.
 His Jolt Award-winning Continuous Integration: Improving Software Quality and Reducing Risk (Martin Fowler Signature Series) defined the discipline for a generation of engineers.
-Now he is building the playbook for CI/CD in the age of AI-generated code.
+Now he is building the AI-Native DevSecOps playbook — the discipline that makes agent-authored code continuously verifiable across engineering, security, and operations.